The app for date routes on location and popularity.

 The most recent overhaul of Destined centers around showing dates you can choose by topics like Romantic, Adventurous, and Casual.
 It is visual to help you imagine your ideal date before going on it.
 My objective was to make an application that would help you have better dates with an easy-to-use interface.

 Pushing Ahead There is still much more to explore with Destined.
-Imagine a scenario where activities were presented through business organizations and events?
-Imagine a scenario where dates were made by users and shared publically.
-Could we at any point use different ways of communicating and review dates?
+Imagine a scenario where activities were presented through business organizations and events.

 These are only the start of the questions to develop as I designed this application.